SatrunsDream/Chronic-Kidney-Disease/README.md

 ### Bivariate Analysis

-These violin plots below compare key biomarkers between CKD and non-CKD patients.
+The violin plots below compare key biomarkers between CKD and non-CKD patients.
 These differences are crucial for understanding the extent of kidney dysfunction and are essential for the diagnosis and monitoring of chronic kidney disease.

   <iframe
   src="assets/bivariate_class.html"